Hotmoka/hotmoka/README.md

 [![Java-Build Action Status](https://github.com/spoto/hotmoka/workflows/Java-Build/badge.svg)](https://github.com/spoto/hotmoka/actions)

-Hotmoka is a framework for programming communicating a network of communicating nodes, in a subset of Java called Takamaka.
+Hotmoka is a framework for programming a network of communicating nodes, in a subset of Java called Takamaka.
 Nodes can belong to a blockchain or can be Internet of Things devices.

 # Table of Contents
 1. [Introduction](#introduction)